wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 by Redis server.
 Many open-sourced implementations of the Redis client interface are available, and in this section, we go over the [Python language implementation](https://github.com/redis/redis-py), `redis-py`.

+### Initializing the Connection

+The Redis Python interface can be imported into the source using `import redis`.
+After that, a new `Redis` object representing the current session can be created by initializing a `redis.Redis` object with the host name or IP address of the Redis server and the port number.
+Class `Redis` is defined in file `client.py` of the source tree.
+In the most general case, the object constructor creates a `ConnectionPool` object and saves it to the `connection_pool` field of the `Redis` object.

 ## Build, Compilation, and Usage